python/typeshed/CONTRIBUTING.md

 you should know about.

 Style conventions for stub files are different from PEP 8.
 The general rule is that they should be as concise as possible.

-Specifically:
+We use the code formatter [Black](https://github.com/python/black) to automatically use the below conventions:
 * lines can be up to 130 characters long;
 * functions and methods that don't fit in one line should be split up with one argument per line;
+* prefer ``...`` on the same line as the class/function signature;
+* avoid vertical whitespace between consecutive module-level functions, names, or methods and fields within a single class;
+* use a single blank line between top-level class definitions;
+* for arguments with a type and a default, use spaces around the `=`.

+Stub files should also use these style conventions, which Black cannot automatically fix:
 * all function bodies should be empty;
 * prefer ``...`` over ``pass``;
-* prefer ``...`` on the same line as the class/function signature;
-* avoid vertical whitespace between consecutive module-level functions, names, or methods and fields within a single class;
-* use a single blank line between top-level class definitions, or none if the classes are very small;
 * do not use docstrings;
 * use variable annotations instead of type comments, even for stubs that target older versions of Python;
-* for arguments with a type and a default, use spaces around the `=`.
-The code formatter [black](https://github.com/python/black) will format stubs according to this standard.

 Stub files should only contain information necessary for the type checker, and leave out unnecessary detail: